Kattis/problemtools/README.md

 root of the repository).

-To see which packages are required in order to be able to do this, see the "Build-Depends" line of the file debian/control.
+To see which packages are required in order to be able to do this, see the "Build-Depends" line of the file debian/control. *Note that the dependencies needed to build the Debian package are not the same as the depencies listed below, which are the dependencies for *running* problemtools.*

 The package can then be installed using (replace `<version>` as appropriate):